A Hidden Treasure in Plain Sight: The Allure of Anji Bai Cha

 It should have been a fairly straightforward matter for modern eyes which tea he had taken the time to describe in his book, and yet for a long time, nobody could figure it out, assigning it to legend or perhaps some varietal that had disappeared.
 This was complicated further by the fact that, in spite of what Hui Zhong had written about this tea, he neglected to mention the source.

 Those unfamiliar with either the tea or the legend sometimes think that the unprocessed tea leaves of Anji Bai Cha are truly white or that the name refers to the color of the liquor when the leaves are infused.
 Neither of these are true.
-Bai cha is meant to describe the appearance of the tea leaves, their similarity to the milky appearance of white jade, a color that sometimes looks pale green with hues of silver and gold.
+Bai cha is meant to describe the appearance of the tea leaves, their similarity to the milky appearance of white jade, a color that sometimes looks pale green with hues of gold.

 What makes this tea a bit paler than most green teas is that it produces less chlorophyll, giving it a different flavor profile as well.
-Perhaps this is one of the reasons that Hui Zhong found it so delightful?
+Perhaps this is one of the reasons that emperor Hui Zhong found it so delightful?